-It was at Cliveden that infamous politician John Profumo first laid eyes on Christine Keeler as she basked in the garden pool, and from that moment on, you could say that this Berkshire boutique hotel was destined to be a Mr & Mrs Smith retreat of choice.
+Ever since John Profumo first laid eyes on Christine Keeler as she basked in Cliveden’s pool, it’s been clear that this Berkshire boutique hotel was destined to be a Mr & Mrs Smith retreat of choice.
 As well as being a celebrated haunt for politicos and literati, this majestic neoclassical manor, with its air of not-so-faded grandeur, has had decadence, scandal and intrigue bound up in its walls since the day it was built – to house the Duke of Buckingham’s mistress, no less.

 Get this when you book through us:

-A half-bottle of champagne and a box of chocolates per stay; Smith guests also get daily full-English breakfast
+A half-bottle of champagne and a box of chocolates a stay

 11am.
 Later check-out is possible, subject to availability.
 Earliest check-in, 3pm.

-Breakfast is not usually included in room rates, but (lucky you) it's included as your Smith Extra.
-A £12 National Trust donation a person (£6 per child) must be paid at check-out.
+Breakfast is not usually included in room rates.
+An £18 National Trust donation a person (£6 per child) must be paid at check-out.
 For non-guests a donation of £7 at lunch or £2 at dinner is charged.

 Take a pleasure trip by river – Cliveden has a flotilla of boats.
 Cliveden has its own three-bedroom riverside guesthouse, Spring Cottage, where you can request a butler to see to your whims for an extra charge.
 This holiday house also has history: Profumo and friends frolicked here in the run-up to the huge political scandal in the Sixties.